 November 19, 1863, the Day of the Gettysburg Address

 Another common myth about the ceremony at Gettysburg is that Lincoln was only invited as an afterthought, and that the brief address he gave was nearly overlooked at the time.
 In fact, Lincoln’s involvement was always considered a major part of the program, and the letter inviting him to participate makes that evident.

 The program that day began with a procession from the town of Gettysburg to the site of the new cemetery.
 Lincoln, in a new black suit, white gloves, and stovepipe hat, rode a horse in the procession, which also contained four military bands and other dignitaries on horseback.

 During the ceremony, Edward Everett spoke for two hours, delivering a detailed account of the great battle which had been fought on the ground four months earlier.
-Crowds at that time were used to long orations, and Everett’s was well received.
+Crowds at that time expected long orations, and Everett’s was well received.

 As Lincoln rose to give his address, the crowd listened intently.
 Some accounts describe the crowd applauding at points in the speech, so it seems that it was well received.
 The brevity of the speech may have surprised some, but it seems that those who heard the speech realized they had witnessed something important.